Vivitar 55mm f/2.8 Macro Lens Review [Komine]

 Prices are all over the place.
 Most copies sell for $50-$80, but there are several that have gone for well over $100.

 Higher priced lenses can be due to their branding or mount.
-Nikon F, Pentax K, and M42 lenses are the more desirable mounts.
+Nikon F, Pentax K, and M42 lenses are the more desirable lens mounts.

 Checking prices on November 27th, 2020, there have been many lenses sold under $100 in the past month.
 Prices do not seem to have changed over the past 2 years.